-For the electron driven source, the power estimate of Ref.
-3 is used, which is 14MW for the electron driven positron source.
+For the electron driven positron source, the power estimate of Ref.
+3 has been updated, from 14MW to 19.8MW for the electron driven positron source.

-2.4 Damping Rings
+2.3 Damping Rings

 The power consumption of the damping rings was evaluated with the same method as in ILC-CR-0018.